 - Hinge forward with a staggered stance and grab the barbell with an overhand grip.

-- Start the movement by driving the elbow behind the body while retracting the shoulder blade.
+- Start by driving the elbow behind the body while retracting the shoulder blade.

 - Pull the barbell towards your hip until the elbow is at or near the midline.